-• Set aside adequate time for you to complete assigned presentations, content, and readings.

-- Quizzes range in questions asked (typically between 20-40) and time allotted (30-60 minutes). - Quizzes are assigned to be completed over a 48 hour period ending the assigned module.
-Please review the syllabus schedule for information on start and due dates.
+- Set aside adequate time for you to complete assigned presentations, content, and readings. - Quizzes range in questions asked (typically between 20-40) and time allotted (30-60 minutes). - Quizzes are assigned within a module (start and due dates) and available once all materials in that module are complete.
+Please review the schedule for information on start and due dates.